Whiskeytown - Camping at Whiskeytown National Recreation Area

 Things to do in the area:

-On your way to Whiskeytown from Redding, you pass through Shasta State Historic Park; a unique place that features historic buildings and an interesting Museum.
+On your way to Whiskeytown from Redding, you pass through Shasta State Historic Park; a unique place that features historic buildings and an interesting Museum

 *Click on the photos below to enlarge them